 Essential Health Benefits.
 Essential Health Benefits means benefits that the U.S. Department of Health and Human Services (HHS) Secretary defines as essential health benefits.
 Essential Health Benefits must be equal to the scope of benefits provided under a typical employer plan, except that they must include at least the following: ambulatory services, emergency services, hospitalization, maternity and newborn care, mental health and substance use disorder services (including behavioral health treatment), prescription drugs, rehabilitative and habilitative services and devices, laboratory services, preventive and wellness services and chronic disease management, and pediatric services (including oral and vision care).
+Company certifies that this Plan covers Essential Health Benefits in compliance with state and federal law.

 Evidence of Coverage (EOC).
 This Evidence of Coverage document provided to the Subscriber that specifies and describes benefits and conditions of coverage.
-This document, on its own, is not designed to meet the requirements of a summary plan description (SPD) under ERISA.
 After you enroll, you will receive a postcard that explains how you may either download an electronic copy of this EOC or request that this EOC be mailed to you.